 Black Creek meanders though farmland and forests as it heads to the pacific ocean on the east coast of Vancouver Island.
 It’s a very nice little stream.
 It flows into Georgia Straight just south of the Oyster River at the Miracle Beach Provincial Park and is well known for its coho salmon run in the fall, fly fishing at the mouth in September and October will produce the best fishing.
 When I was a boy, they always talked about the giant steelhead trout that could be caught here, never hear much about this anymore.

 Back in the Eighties, the creek was stocked regularly with cutthroat trout and now there is an abundance of them here.
 There are some good size rainbow trout that live in the creek and they can be fun to fight on a fly rod.
 A winter run of steelhead come to the creek but fishing is closed from December to May.

-This year (2016) my family and l were hiking around the park in march and as we got to the beach we saw there was a herring spawn happening right at the mouth of the creek.
-The amount of sea birds was incredible, they were here by the thousands, feeding up on herring eggs.
+This year (2016) my family and l were hiking around the park in March and as we got to the beach we saw there was a herring spawn happening right at the mouth of the creek.
+The number of sea birds was incredible, they were here by the thousands, feeding on herring eggs.
 There were so many black brant geese here, l have never seen this north of Parksville, so it was a treat for us, that’s for sure.